flov/Hitchlog/README.md

 By making it easy to log these experiences, this application aims at creating a hitchhiking log.
-Furthermore the logs can be used to create demographic statistics about hitchhiking: e.g. how much male/female driver did you hitchhike with, or how much kilometers did you hitchhike, etc...
+Furthermore the logs can be used to create demographic statistics about hitchhiking: e.g. how much male/female driver did you hitchhike with, the average waiting time, or how much kilometers did you hitchhike, etc...

+[Frank Verhart](http://hitchwiki.org/en/User:Fverhart) started to document his hitchhiking statistics on [hitchwiki](http://hitchwiki.org/en/User:Fverhart) the idea of this application is to make it easy to provide an easy way to collect that data

 Documenting A Hitchhike
 -----------------------